 - Expect reputable small- and medium-size vendors to be your best and most reliable VMI partners.
 Enormous, national supply chains are unlikely to give you best-in-class customer service.
 They simply deal with too many other buyers.

 - Be up front about any other factors that may affect buying behavior.
-Like planning to carry a similar product line from a competitor or starting to sell the product through another channel.
+Like planning to carry a similar product line from a competitor or starting to sell the product through another channel, like a wholesale marketplace.